-Office of the Dean 720 Fourth Avenue South St. Cloud, MN 56301-4498 tel 320.308.3023 fax 320.308.4237 www.stcloudstate.edu/soe
+School of Education Office of the Dean 720 4th Ave S, St. Cloud, MN 56301-4498 T 320.308.3023 / F 320.308.4237 stcloudstate.edu/soe

-Dear Teacher Candidate:
+Dear Teacher Candidate ~

 I would like to take this opportunity to congratulate you on reaching the final milestone in your teacher preparation program.
-The final clinical experience (student teaching) is an important capstone experience in your professional preparation and represents our confidence in you to work as a professional in the public schools.
-We believe you have developed the knowledge, skills, and professional dispositions to take this important next step to becoming a licensed teacher.
+The final clinical experience (student teaching) is an important capstone in your preparation.
+Reaching this milestone represents our confidence in you to work as a professional in the schools.
+We believe you have developed the knowledge, skills, and professional dispositions to take this important next step toward becoming a licensed teacher.

-You will not be alone in this endeavor as your clinical experience is a collaborative effort between university faculty and our clinical faculty in the public schools.
-The Office of Clinical Experiences (OCE) has worked hard to ensure that your placement will be a positive learning environment for you.
-It is important that you clearly understand your role and responsibilities during this important experience as you are representing the School of Education at St. Cloud State University.
-If you have any questions regarding your clinical experience, please do not hesitate to contact the Office of Clinical Experiences.
+Be assured that you will be well supported in your student teaching.
+This clinical experience is a collaborative effort between university faculty and our clinical faculty in the public schools.
+The Office of Clinical Experiences (OCE) has worked hard to ensure that your placement will be a positive learning environment.
+It is very important that you clearly understand your role and responsibilities during this time, as you are representing the School of Education and St. Cloud State University.
+If you have any questions regarding your clinical experience, please do not he sitate to contact the OCE.

-Finally, I would like to emphasize the tremendous impact you will have on student learning.
-This is an important responsibility for every teacher and we expect that your strong work ethic, commitment, and dedication to teaching will result in a positive impact on learning for every student in your classroom.
+Finally, I would like to emphasize the tremendous impact you will have in the school setting and on each student with whom you will work.
+Our classroom and school interactions are important responsibilities for every teacher and we expect that your strong work ethic, commitment and dedication to teaching will result in a positive impact on learning for every student in your classroom.
+We know that you will take these responsibilities very seriously and that you have been prepared to represent the profession and the SoE well.
+And, we know that you are committed to doing well by the most important component of this experience - the children and young adults in your stead.

 I wish you the best during this exciting time in your professional career.